ceff-tech/ffc_api_client/README.md

 the web interface since it currently retrieves *all* results every time you want to get a single result.
 If you delete those results in the web interface at eflows.ucdavis.edu, then this code will be faster.
 This package cleans up after itself and won't leave behind runs you execute with this code.

+## Change Log
+### Version 0.9.3
+* [Enhancement] Can now provide a time format string to `assess_alteration` - it will use that to read the values in the time field and reformat them to send to the FFC as needed.
+* [Bugfix] FFC results no longer fail to transform if one flow metric is entirely NULL